mdholland/CleaningDataProject/README.md

 concluded that the appropriate signals were those whose names (see names in "features.txt" in the UCI HAR Dataset archive) contained the strings "std()" and "mean()".
-This choice excludes some variables whose names contain the string "main", but appear to be higher order summaries of the signals derived from the raw inertial data.
+This choice excludes some variables whose names contain the string "mean", but appear to be higher order summaries of the signals derived from the raw inertial data.
 This choice results in the inclusion of 66 variables (33 means, 33 standard deviations).